 —in response to a critical, and sometimes stressful, time in the home-building process.
 What questions to ask contractors before hiring?
-Building a home is a big investment, and after years of designing them, we’ve learned that it can be hard to find good information about how to navigate the process, especially when it comes to finding the right people for the job.
+Building a home is a big investment, and after years of designing them, Shea and the design team have learned that it can be hard to find good information about how to navigate the process, especially when it comes to finding the right people for the job.
 And especially when you don’t design and build homes for a living.

 With an investment as significant as your home, it’s imperative to have as much information as you can about your contractor’s qualifications.

-Question to ask your general contractor: While every contractor and builder operate differently, asking your General Contractor what their role is in the project will give you more insight into how you will interact with them during the length of your project.
+Question to ask your general contractor: While every contractor and builder operate differently, asking your general contractor what their role is in the project will give you more insight into how you will interact with them during the length of your project.
 Whether they are in the day-to-day tasks or focusing on budgeting, scheduling, and training, the most important thing is that there is enough organization for the project to run smoothly.

-Question to ask your general contractor: If your general contractor is not on-site, make sure to ask what the daily site management looks like while he is away.
+Question to ask your general contractor: If your general contractor is not on-site, make sure to ask what the daily site management looks like while he/she is away.
 Typically, when someone manages the sub-contractors on the job, the project timeline is more likely to stay on schedule.

-Question to ask your general contractor: This question can be more experimental, but a same-day response from a General Contractor, even if they don’t have the answer yet, is a good sign that they are on top of things.
+Question to ask your general contractor: This question can be more experimental, but a same-day response from a general contractor, even if they don’t have the answer yet, is a good sign that they are on top of things.
 Setting an expectation upfront of how you expect to communicate with your contractor is a great way to start the relationship off right.
-After all, you will be working together for quite some time!
+After all, you will be working together for quite some time.